breakdowns/slam-mirrorbot/README.md

 - Custom image support

 ## From Source Repos
-- Mirroring direct download links, Torrent, and Telegram files to Google Drive
+- Mirroring direct download links, Torrent, Mega.nz, and Telegram files to Google Drive
-- Mirroring Mega.nz links to google drive
 - Copy files from someone's drive to your drive (Using Autorclone)
 - Download/upload progress, speeds and ETAs
 - Mirror all youtube-dl supported links